christopinka/django-civil/README.md

  _/_/_/  _/_/_/      _/      _/_/_/  _/_/_/_/
 ```

+## Introduction

-# What is Django-CIVIL ?
+### What is Django-CIVIL ?

 It is a complete constituent relationship management and content management
 system solution, especially built for non-profit and non-governmental groups.
 The aim of the project is to build a fast, compact and maintainable aternative
 to CiviCRM-Joomla, in a more pythonic and django-like flavour.

-# Who can make use of Django-CIVIL ?
+### Who will benefit of Django-CIVIL ?

+Every cultural associations, with contributors and associations fees.
+Amateur sports clubs can also benefit from this as it will allow to keep track
+of incomes and user registrations for every year of service.
+Anyone who needs to keep an eye on contacts and should send newsletters to them.

 ## Features